 (c) Formation of N2O related to nitrification and denitrification occurring in liquid–air interfaces near air-filled pores present in crusts (Petersen and Miller, 2006).

-238. Ammonia and CH4 may be consumed due to microbial activity in the crust, leading to an emission reduction (Petersen and Ambus, 2006; Nielsen and others, 2010), while N2O production may be enhanced (van der Zaag and others, 2009).
+238. Ammonia and CH4 may be consumed due to microbial activity in the crust, leading to an emission reduction (Petersen and Ambus, 2006; Nielsen and others, 2010), while N2O production may be enhanced (VanderZaag and others, 2009).
 A comprehensive assessment of the current knowledge on the effect of natural crusts can be found in Kupper and others (2020).
 The reference system is taken as uncovered storage, including a permeable surface, which explains the benefit of using an impermeable base to reduce nitrate leaching (cf. Manure Measure 5).